 We will continue to monitor our modern slavery due diligence processes on an ongoing basis and identify opportunities to strengthen the prevention of modern slavery within our business, particularly as our operations and the context in which we operate evolves and new risks for modern slavery potentially emerge.

 4. Risk assessment

-In previous years, the working group oversaw an initial “heat mapping” exercise – taking into account factors including jurisdiction, category of spend and length of supply chain – and the identification of specific areas in which it would oversee further, detailed due diligence in relation to modern slavery in our supply chains on a pilot basis.
+In previous years, the advisory group oversaw an initial “heat mapping” exercise – taking into account factors including jurisdiction, category of spend and length of supply chain – and the identification of specific areas in which it would oversee further, detailed due diligence in relation to modern slavery in our supply chains on a pilot basis.
 These areas were in the following categories:

 1. On-site personnel (not directly employed);